Lab 3: Debugging and Testing

 For further practice with gdb and stack frames, now try tracing and exploring with the factorial and make_array functions.

 The factorial function operates recursively.
 Set a breakpoint on factorial so gdb will stop on each recursive call.
-Each time you hit the breakpoint, use backtrace to see how the stack changes as you get deeper into the recursion.
+Use continue to continue the program.
+Each new call to factorial will stop the program at the breakpoint you set.
+At the breakpoint, use backtrace each time to see how the stack changes as you get deeper into the recursion.
 Try moving up and down and use info frame and info args to view individual stack frames.
-Note how each invocation has its own copy of the parameter n.
+Note how each invocation has its own distinct copy of the parameter n.

 The function make_array demonstrates how the stack is used for storage of local variables.
 A local variable of size 64 bits or fewer (i.e. int/long) is likely stored in a register without the overhead of writing to stack memory.
 Larger data structures, such as arrays and structs, that do not fit in a register must be stored on the stack.
 Set a breakpoint on the make_array function.
 Use info locals to see the array contents at the start of the function.
 Are the array elements initialized to any particular value?
 Step through the loop a few times and use info locals to see how the array is updated.